kantale/OpenBio.eu/docs/docs/index.md

 Before we move on to create our new Tool or Dataset you need to know a few crucial things about the platform.
 What makes openbio.eu different from other platforms?

 1. **OpenBio.eu is able to "run" objects.**
 There are many repositories that store tools, data and workflows.
 Examples are [bio.tools](https://bio.tools/), [osf.io](https://osf.io/) and [omictools](https://omictools.com/).
 These repositories offer very rich description and annotation of these objects, but they lack one crucial ability: to actually run this object (i.e. tool, workflow) on a computer that you have access to.
-OpenBio.eu is a repository of research objects that focus on this ability.Therefore, when you add or edit a new tool, data or workflow you need to provide explicit instruction of how to install the tool, download the data or execute the workflow.
+OpenBio.eu is a repository of research objects that focus on this ability.
+Therefore, when you add or edit a new tool, data or workflow you need to provide explicit instruction of how to install the tool, download the data or execute the workflow.

 2. **OpenBio.eu's language for object installation/download/execution description is Bash.**
 Since you need to provide explicit instructions of how to install a tool, download data or execute a workflow, we need a computer language to do so.
 We chose [Bash](https://www.gnu.org/software/bash/).
 Some people will find Bash, difficult or outdated.
 Nevertheless Bash is the defacto glue language of the [\*nix universe](https://en.wikipedia.org/wiki/Unix-like).
 Bash is present by default in OSx and even [Windows 10 supports it natively](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 By hosting our code in Bash we make sure that it is directly executable in as many as possible environments.